 Todd Owen joined the CURS staff in April 2005 after working for the North Carolina Division of Emergency Management for over six years.
 He served in a variety of capacities focused on hazard mitigation and disaster recovery, including overseeing several grant programs focused on natural hazards mitigation and planning.
-Todd has also coordinated outreach efforts for the Massachusetts Low Level Radioactive Waste Management Board.
+Owen has also coordinated outreach efforts for the Massachusetts Low Level Radioactive Waste Management Board.
 He co-authored numerous reports on family policy issues when he was the program coordinator for the Family Impact Seminar, a Washington, D.C.-based nonprofit group.
-Todd received his MRP in land-use and environmental planning from the University of North Carolina at Chapel Hill in 1998.
+Owen received his MRP in land-use and environmental planning from The University of North Carolina at Chapel Hill in 1998.